vmohan96/Decoding-COVID-19/README.md

 - Rapidly responding to emergencies, and/or
 - Estimating the economic impact of disasters.

-However, today's most pressing internation crisis is the COVID-19 pandemic.
-And with so much data being collected every day on the progression of the virus, this seemed to be an extremely viable and relevant analysis to pursue.
+However, today's most pressing international crisis is the COVID-19 pandemic.
+And with so much data being collected every day on the progression of the virus, this seemed to be both a viable and relevant analysis to pursue.
 We decided to focus on how COVID-19 has been progressing in the United States, the country which arguably has been hit the hardest.

 Our team has put together a suite of three applications that best encapsulate our extensive analyses of COVID-19 in the United States.